-Objectives (Updated) Results (updated) Reflect a Not Target Achievable 20 change multiple group public and private sectors - 2.2 'Renewable energ/: To increase production and use of sustainable renewable energy based on enhanced capacity of public and private actors involved in energy planning and supply.
+Objectives (Updated) Results (updated) Reflect a Not Target Achievable change multiple group public and private sectors To increase production and use of sustainable renewable energy based on enhanced capacity of public and private actors involved in energy planning and supply.
 No change Enhanced capacity of public and private actors involved in energy planning and supply (public authorities, energy agencies, waste management, forestry, agricultural advisories, enterprises, NGOs) allowing for increased production and use of sustainable renewable energy.
-This leads to better utilisation of green growth opportunities across the Baltic Sea region and, thus, to better regional economic performance in the sectors concerned.
-Yes/express ed as action Ok Public and private actors in energy planning and supply Yes (for enhanced capacity part) 2.3 'Energy efficienc/: To increase energy efficiency based on enhanced capacity of public and private actors involved in energy planning.
-No change Enhanced capacity of public and private actors involved in energy planning (public authorities, energy agencies, enterprises, NGOs) allowing for increased energy efficiency.
+This leads to better utilisation of green growth opportunities across the Baltic Sea region and, thus, to better regional economic performance in the sectors Yes/express ed as action Ok Public and private actors in energy planning and supply Yes (for enhanced capacity part) To increase energy efficiency based on enhanced capacity of public and private actors involved in energy planning.
+No change concerned.
+Enhanced capacity of public and private actors involved in energy planning (public authorities, energy agencies, enterprises, NGOs) allowing for increased energy efficiency.
 This leads to better regional energy performance and contribution to the acknowledgment of the BSR as a climate neutral region.
-Yes/express ed as action Ok Public and private actors in energy planning Yes (for enhanced capacity part) 2.4 'Resource-efficient blue growth': To advance sustainable and resource-efficient blue growth based on increased capacity of public authorities and practitioners within the blue economy sectors.
+Yes/express ed as action Ok Public and private actors in energy planning Yes (for enhanced capacity part) To advance sustainable and resource-efficient blue growth based on increased capacity of public authorities and practitioners within the blue economy sectors.
 No change Enhanced capacity of public authorities, enterprises and NGOs within the blue economy sectors to advance resource-efficient and sustainable blue growth.
 This leads to better regional economic performance as regional and local actors are able to use new resource efficient and sustainable blue growth patterns in their daily practice.
 Some uncertainty about which change is aimed for.
 No. Dual focus on sustainabilit y and resource- efficiency.
-Yes (for enhanced capacity part) 7b "Enhance regional mobility by connecting secondary and tertiary nodes to the TEN-T infrastructure, including multimodal nodes" ^T nobīlīty - (TO7 ninabie transport 3.1 'Interoperability of transport modes': To increase interoperability in transporting goods and persons in north-south and east-west connections based on increased capacity of transport actors.
+Public authorities and practitioners Yes (for enhanced capacity part) ertiary nodes to the TEN-T infrastructure, including multimodal nodes" l l To increase interoperability in transporting goods and persons in north-south and east-west connections based on increased capacity of transport actors.
 NEW Increased capacity of authorities, public and private logistic and transport operators, ports, intergovernmental and research institutions for higher interoperability between transport modes and systems by sea, rail, road, inland waterways and air This helps to find optimal solutions for increased interoperability, to implement them or to attract funding for their implementation and limiting the risks connected to transport accidents.
-Yes/express ed as action Ok Transport actors The objective in itself is not achievable/but results are a // ε // μ = 10 - 10 - 1 π = 1/2 = 10 - 10 - 10 π = 10 = 10 - 10 - 10 - 10 - 10 - 10 - 10 Increased capacity of authorities, public and private logistic and transport operators to apply economically efficient solutions maintaining and improving accessibility of remote areas and areas where accessibility is affected by demographic changes This helps to secure and improve the transport of goods and people in the currently least accessible areas of the region.
-Yes/express ed as action Ok Transport actors The objective in itself is not achievable/but results are EU Objectives (Updated) Results (updated) Reflect a Not ES Achievable
+Yes/express ed as action Ok Transport actors The objective in itse is not achievable/b results are demographic change': To improve the accessibility of the most remote areas and regions whose accessibility is affected by demographic Increased capacity of authorities, public and private logistic and transport operators to apply economically efficient solutions maintaining and improving accessibility of remote areas and areas where accessibility is affected by demographic changes This helps to secure and improve the transport of goods and people in the currently least accessible areas of the region.
+Yes/express ed as action Ok Transport actors The objective in its is not achievable/b results are Objectives (Updated) Results (updated) Reflect a Not FC Achievable